droidecahedron/nrf_peripheral_dmm/README.md

 	};
 };
 ```
+- Save the `.overlay` file with your modifications.

 ## Step 2
 Configure the project and add the button and LED lib for the DK, logging, and ADC support.